ZDisket/TensorVox/README.md

  - **Coqui-TTS:** Tacotron2 (phoneme-based IPA) and Multi-Band MelGAN, after converting from PyTorch to Tensorflow.
 Here's a notebook showing how to export the LJSpeech DDC model: [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/drive/15CdGEAu_-KezV1XxwzVfQiFSm0tveBkC?usp=sharing)
  - **jaywalnut310/VITS:** VITS, which is a fully E2E model.
 (Stressed IPA as phonemes) Export notebook: [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/drive/1BSGE5DQYweXBWrwPOmb6CRPUU8H5mBvb?usp=sharing)

 Those two examples should provide you with enough guidance to understand what is needed.
-If you're looking to train a model specifically for this purpose then I recommend TensorFlowTTS, as it is the one with the best support.
+If you're looking to train a model specifically for this purpose then I recommend TensorFlowTTS, as it is the one with the best support, and VITS, as it's the closest thing to perfect
-As for languages, out-of-the-box support is provided for English (both Coqui and TFTTS), German and Spanish (only TensorFlowTTS); that is, you won't have to modify any code.
+As for languages, out-of-the-box support is provided for English (Coqui and TFTTS, VITS), German and Spanish (only TensorFlowTTS); that is, you won't have to do anything.
+You can add languages without modifying code, as long as the phoneme set are IPA (stressed or nonstressed), ARPA, or GlobalPhone, (open an issue and I'll explain it to you)

 ## Build instructions